z3r0-k3lv1n/Python/README.md

 # Python
-Python scripts to play with
+Python scripts written in Python3 and greater.
+Covering a variety of areas.